desmosinc/policies/privacy-policy.md

 **Note: Desmos Studio PBC does not own or operate the services previously collectively referred to as Desmos Classroom (now Amplify Classroom).** These services are owned and operated by Amplify Education, Inc. (**“Amplify”**), and are now available at [classroom.amplify.com](https://classroom.amplify.com) and [student.amplify.com](https://student.amplify.com).
 This FAQ does not govern use of Amplify Classroom.
 Please see Amplify’s documentation [here](https://amplify.com/acceptable-use-policy) for information about use of Amplify Classroom.

+Our Services also include the following on a paid basis:

+- **Desmos Professional**: our paid, subscription-based offering that enables individuals and organizations to use Desmos Tools and other tools made available within Desmos Professional from time to time, in a private, collaborative environment with features such as shared folders, private links, and team management.
+- **Desmos API**: the services, software, and products made available by Desmos through the application programming interface using an API Key (the **“API Service”**).
+The API Service enables integration of Desmos calculators, graphs, and other content into your own applications.

 <h2 id="student-data">2.
 Student Data</h2>

 <div class="summary-highlight"><strong>Summary</strong>: If you or your School provides us with Student Data in connection with the Advanced Desmos Tools, your School is acting as the data controller for the Student Data, and our processing of such Student Data is governed by our agreements with your School.
 Such agreements may impose greater obligations on Desmos than described in this Privacy Policy.</div>

 Our Advanced Desmos Tools may be used by third party providers of educational services, such as schools, school districts, school systems, teachers or other instructors (collectively referred to as **“Schools”**).